BBVA/qed/rtd_docs/source/use_cases/commits.rst

 .. image:: /_static/images/Uc1.png

 Building **trust** around storage that is unattended it's a cumbersome task.
-Create a certified untamperable repository it's near impossible to archieve.
+Create a certified untamperable repository it's near impossible to achieve.
 Not to mention third-party storages, like github.

 In order to create the transparency we will need some actors being the **source